🏃♂️ Event Overview

 - Starting Point: The route embarks from Fairy Lake parking area (elevation 7,600'), which is forested.

-- Technical Sections: The route continues to be rocky, sometimes braided, and difficult to follow precisely.
+- Technical Aspects: The route is rocky and sometimes braided, difficult to follow precisely, and exposed.

-- Cut-Off Times: Any participant who arrives at one of these spots after its accompanying cut-off time is automatically disqualified.
+- Cut-off Times: We impose the following cut-off times, any participant who arrives at one of these spots after its accompanying cut-off time is automatically disqualified.

-- Post-Race Amenities: The Finish Area will have a medical team, snacks, and aid for participants.
+- Medical Team: The Finish Area will have a medical team, snacks, and aid for participants.

 - Awards Distribution: Awards will be given to top three overall finishers in each gender category, as well as in each 10-year age division.

-- Shuttle Service: A shuttle bus will be operating roughly 9am-4:30pm to take participants and supporters between the Finish Area and the Fairgrounds Park Ride Lot.
+- Shuttle Service: A shuttle bus will be operating roughly 9am-4:30pm to take anybody (participants, friends/family/supporters) between the Finish Area and the Fairgrounds Park & Ride Lot just off of East Oak Street.

 📊 Results